-Copies of the FY 2015 Annual Action Plan, as amended for Housing and Community Development are available on the County's website at www.princegeorgescountymd.gov/sites/dhcd/resources/plansandreports.
+Copies of the FY 2015 Annual Action Plan, as amended are available on the County's website at www.princegeorgescountymd.gov/sites/dhcd/resources/plansandreports.
 To obtain a copy of the Plan contact the Community Planning and Development Division at: 301-883-5570 or 301-883-5542.